Skip to content

 Unit testing handlers

-Another way how you can test your state machines is on unit test level, but it requires that you logic is extracted into functions.
+Another way you can test your state machines is at the unit test level, but it requires that your logic is extracted into functions.

 spec {